House Hacking Calculator

 Enjoy!

-Need a House Hacking Mortgage?
+Need House Hacking Loans?

 Here are today’s mortgage interest rates.
-You can compare rate quotes from a range of mortgage lenders using tools like Credible.
+You can compare prequalified rate quotes from a range of mortgage lenders using tools like Credible*.

 Remember, with a house hacking mortgage you need to live in the property for at least a year.
 Moving out before that, or failing to move in at all, is a violation of the terms of owner-occupied mortgage loans.